dlibby-/EditContext/explainer.md

 * To compensate for the loss of caret the editing app must provide its own and may also provide its own selection.
 * APIs exist to register parts of the view as a drop target
 * Clipboard events will still fire on paste even when the area is not editable, but the editing app must take actions on its own.
+* The app must implement its own Undo Manager.

 #### Lower-level APIs provided by modern operating systems
 * To facilitate input using a variety of modalities, OSX, iOS, Android, Windows, and others have developed a stateful intermediary that sits between input clients (e.g. IMEs) and input consumers (i.e. an editing app).